becarpenter/otp-casa/draft-carpenter-anima-otp-casa.md

 --- abstract

-This document describes how devices joining an autonomic control plane as defined in RFC 8994 may use the onboarding mechanism defined in RFC 8995 even if they cannot use a manufacturer-installed X.509 certificate.
+This document describes how devices joining an autonomic control plane as defined in RFC 8994 may use the BRSKI onboarding mechanism defined in RFC 8995, even if they cannot provide a manufacturer-installed X.509 IDevID certificate.
 Instead, such devices may generate a self-signed certificate embedding a unique token selected from a one-time pad.

 --- middle